-In its Life and Non-life businesses, the Group is subject to losses from natural disasters as well as man-made disasters and core infrastructure failures.
+In its life and non-life businesses, the Group is subject to losses from natural disasters as well as manmade disasters and core infrastructure failures.
 Such events include, without limitation, weather and other natural catastrophes such as wind and hailstorms, floods, earthquakes and pandemic events, as well as events such as terrorist attacks.
 The frequency and severity of such events, and the losses associated with them, are inherently unpredictable and cannot be reserved for when the event has not yet occurred at the reporting date or may not be adequately reserved for when arising under insurance contracts that are in force at the reporting date and an event has occurred before the reporting date.
-Such events can cause severe material damage and the people involved could be injured or even killed with potential material losses for both the Group's Life and Non-life business as a result.
+Such events can cause severe material damage and the people involved could be injured or even killed with potential material losses for both the Group's life and non-life businesses as a result.

 In accordance with industry practices, reserves are established based on estimates using actuarial projection techniques and/or individual claims assessments.
 The process of estimating is based on information available at the time the reserves are originally established.
-Although the Group continually reviews the adequacy of its established reserves for both Life and Non-life, and based on current information the Group believes its reserves are sufficient for both Life and Non-life, there can be no assurances that its actual claims experience will not exceed its estimated reserves.
+Although the Group continually reviews the adequacy of its established reserves for both life and non-life, and based on current information the Group believes its reserves are sufficient for both life and non-life, there can be no assurances that its actual claims experience will not exceed its estimated reserves.
 If actual claim amounts exceed the estimated reserves, the Group's earnings may be reduced and net profits may be adversely affected.
 Furthermore, in some cases, the Group may experience external pressure to pay out under insurance contracts where not legally bound to do so.